growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - security (this one should really be in the core group, but it rarely is)
 - scalability
 - reusability
-- fault tolerance
+- durability

-To create a
+To create a system that embodies the core